sahilparekh08/sahilparekh08.github.io/content/about.md

 2. Software Engineer I              (Aug 2020 - Jan 2023)
 3. Software Engineer Intern         (Jan 2020 - Jul 2020)

+#### University of Pennsylvania
+1. Teaching Assistant               (Aug 2023 - May 2024)

 ## Education
-- MSE in Computer and Information Science from University of Pennsylvania (Current)
+- Candidate for Master of Science in Engineering, Computer and Information Science [CGPA: 3.83/4] from University of Pennsylvania (2023-2025)
-- Bachelor of Engineering in Information Technology [CGPA: 9.53/10] from University of Mumbai (2016-2020)
+- Bachelor of Engineering, Information Technology [CGPA: 9.53/10] from University of Mumbai (2016-2020)

 ## Hobbies ✨

 I enjoy art and crafts🎨, visiting the beach🌊 and exploring new places!
 I play the guitar🎸 and going out for live gigs is my favourite kind of outing!
 I also love playing sports like badminton and volleyball.

+I am current a guitarist for [Penn Sargam](https://upennsargam.wixsite.com/home), one of America's first student-groups dedicated to promoting South Asian fusion music.
+During my undergraduate education years, I have been a Junior and Senior Correspondent for [SPark](https://spark.spit.ac.in/), Sardar Patel Institute of Technology's official magazine